-- The Official Fanfiction University of Middle-earth parodied it with "urple", a disgusting color that covered everything at the university and couldn't be gotten rid of.
+- The Official Fanfiction University of Middle-earth parodies it with "urple", a disgusting color that covers everything at the university and can't be gotten rid of.

 - My Inner Life.
 The author seems to have an extremely unhealthy obsession with Link's blue eyes.

 - The Star Wars fanfiction Shadows of the Future spends an unhealthy amount of time on this.
 A long chapter is spent describing Obi-Wan's fall into the lava of Mustafar.
 This fall, in real time, most likely would have taken two seconds.
 An interesting drinking game can be played by taking a shot every time Obi-Wan asks, in his head, why Anakin hates someone.

 - Takamachi Nanoha Of 2814 deliberately uses Purple Prose to describe how Vita views Hayate (i.e., like a literal goddess).
 The author states that doing so was rather painful for him, and that he can't possibly understand how fan fiction writers can stand using this so often, reasoning that they have some sort of "anti-talent".

 - Cori Falls is obsessed with describing the hair and eye colors of her favorite characters, and always with the same color variations.